 When no more MPDUs can be aggregated in the A-MPDU from any of the TIDs that correspond to the primary AC then the A-MPDU may additionally contain one or more MPDUs with TIDs that do not correspond to the primary AC if the TIDs correspond to any AC that has a higher priority with respect to the primary AC and the addition of these MPDUs does not cause the STA to exceed the current TXOP duration

-The Multi-STA BlockAck frame shall be used to acknowledge the MPDUs in a multi-TID A-MPDU.
-The rules for Multi-STA BlockAck are defined in subclause 27.4 (HE acknowledgment(#11208) procedure(#13250)).
+The Multi-STA BlockAck frame is used to acknowledge the MPDUs in a multi-TID A-MPDU(as defined in subclause 27.4 (HE acknowledgment(#11208) procedure(#13250)). (#11289)

-The responding HE STA shall not aggregate QoS Data frames in the A-MPDU or multi-TID A-MPDU with a number of TIDs that exceeds the value indicated in the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a Basic Trigger frame (9.3.1.23.1 Basic Trigger) intended for it.
+(#11290)

 For an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true and having a single A-MPDU containing MPDUs with different value of TIDs, the MPDUs with the same TID value may be aggregated in non-contiguous A-MPDU subframes.

-When the AP specifies a value defined in Table 9-136 (ACI-to-AC encoding)(#Ed) in the Preferred AC subfield in the Trigger Dependent User Info field of a Basic Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true should aggregate MPDUs from any one of the TIDs from the same AC or higher AC as indicated in the Preferred AC subfield of the Trigger Dependent User Info field in the Trigger frame.
+When the AP specifies a value defined in Table 9-136 (ACI-to-AC encoding)(#Ed) in the Preferred AC subfield in the Trigger Dependent User Info field of a Basic Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true should aggregate QoS Data MPDUs from any one of the TIDs from the same AC or higher AC as indicated in the Preferred AC subfield of the Trigger Dependent User Info field that is addressed to the STA in the Trigger frame, up to the limit indicated in the TID Aggregation Limit subfield in Trigger Dependent User Info field of the Trigger frame. (#11291) (#11292)

 NOTE—While it is recommended that the STA transmit QoS Data from the AC that is same or higher than the preferred AC, the STA is still permitted to aggregate QoS Data from an AC lower than the preferred AC.

-The STA may aggregate MPDUs from TIDs in other ACs within the remaining time to the HE TB PPDU duration value indicated in the UL Length subfield(#11372) in the Common Info field of the received Trigger frame.
+Tthe STA may aggregate MPDUs from TIDs in other ACs within the remaining time to the HE TB PPDU duration value indicated in the UL Length subfield(#11372) in the Common Info field of the received Trigger frame, up to the limit indicated in the TID Aggregation Limit subfield in Trigger Dependent User Info field of the Trigger frame. (#11292)

-When the AP indicates AC_BK in the Preferred AC subfield in the Trigger Dependent User Info field of a Basic Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true may aggregate MPDUs from any AC/TID or combination of TIDs, up to the limit indicated in the TID Aggregation Limit subfield in Trigger Dependent User Info field of the Trigger frame.
+Note: When the AP indicates AC_BK in the Preferred AC subfield in the Trigger Dependent User Info field of a Basic Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true can aggregate MPDUs from any AC/TID or combination of TIDs, up to the limit indicated in the TID Aggregation Limit subfield in Trigger Dependent User Info field of the Trigger frame. (#11292)

 An HE STA that intends to send QoS Data frames from a single TID should select a TID from the same or higher priority AC indicated in the Preferred AC subfield in the Trigger Dependent User Info field of a Basic Trigger frame.
 If the HE STA has no buffered MPDU for TIDs belonging to the same or higher priority AC indicated in the Preferred AC subfield in the Trigger Dependent User Info field of a Basic Trigger frame, then the HE STA may include MPDUs for a TID belonging to any other AC in that A-MPDU carried in the HE TB PPDU.